sealerio/sealer/docs/design/clusterfile-v2.md

 Clusterfile v1 not match some requirement.

 * Different node has different ssh config like passwd.
-* Not clean, confused about what argument should put into Clusterfile.
+* Not clear, confused about what argument should put into Clusterfile.
 * Coupling the infra config and cluster config.

 ## Proposal